codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: "Webhook troubleshooting"
 sidebar_label: "Troubleshooting"
-description: "Use webhooks to build responsive and resilient applications on Codat data."
+description: "Learn how to replay failed events, resolve common issues, check webhook logs, and review our retry policy"
 ---

-## Retries
+## Retry policy
-Svix attempts to deliver each webhook message based on a retry schedule with exponential backoff.

-### The schedule
-Each message is attempted based on the following schedule, where each period is started following the failure of the preceding attempt:
+With our webhook service, we attempt to deliver an event multiple times over a 28-hour period in case of a delivery failure.
+Our attempts are based on the following schedule, where each period starts once the preceding attempt fails:

 -   Immediately
 -   5 seconds